Transcatheter Aortic Valve Replacement

 Recovering after Surgery/What to Expect

-It is important for you to remember that the full recovery from your TAVR will take many months.
-Some patients tend to get discouraged when they have an occasional “bad” day.
-This is to be expected, and you may experience some setbacks during your recovery.
+It is important for you to remember that the full recovery from your TAVR will take time.
 All patients take their own course, and some make faster or slower progress than others.
 Most patients have improvement of symptoms in four to six weeks.
-A brief readmission to the hospital may be necessary for closer monitoring during your recovery.

 When to Call Your Surgeon